mlewis7127/qldbguide/content/docs/introduction/data-design.md

 # Data Design

 ## Background
 Amazon QLDB is designed to address the needs of high-performance online transaction processing (OLTP) workloads, with streaming support to meet OLAP requirements.
-This means QLDB is optimised for a specific set of query patterns, even though it supports a SQL-compatible query language.
+This means QLDB is optimised for a specific set of query patterns, even though it supports a SQL-like query language.

 It is critical to design applications and their data models to work with known constraints.
 Otherwise, as your tables grow, you will encounter significant performance problems, including query latency, transaction timeouts, and concurrency conflicts.
 In addition, QLDB supports event-driven workloads through its streams functionality, and the data design has a direct impact on the events transmitted on the stream.